Dayr al-Hawa: Ottoman era

+Dayr al-Hawa is not mentioned in 16th century records, and was likely first settled in a later period.

 In 1838, Edward Robinson called it a "lofty" village, on the brink of a valley.
 It was further noted as a Muslim village, located in the District of el-Arkub, southwest of Jerusalem.
 In 1856 the village was named D. el Hawa on Kiepert's map of Palestine published that year.

 Victor Guérin, visiting the village in 1863, wrote that Dayr al-Hawa "probably owes its name, monastery of the wind, to its high position".